 The Divided Highway Begins (B) is placed where you approach a section of highway (not an intersection or junction) where traffic is separated by a median or other physical barrier.

-You will see a yellow solid line on the left road edge or by the left side of the barrier.
+On a divided highway, you will see a single solid yellow line on the left road edge or by the left side of the barrier.

 Old Signs with Word Message

 Old signs have the word message DIVIDED HIGHWAY or DIVIDED ROAD (DIVIDED HIGHWAY ENDS / DIVIDED ROAD ENDS).
 They may still be used as an alternative to the symbol sign.